Voluntarynet/voluntary.app/README.md

 The convention is to use one _import.js file per folder, and to use a single css file per folder (if needed) named _css.css.
 The archive/archive.js script can be used to walk these imports to generate the index.html file when preparing a release.

+#### UI Framework

+The UI framework code can be found in src/lib/view/ folder.

+All view classes inherit from DivView.js, which is an